orngmoo/DataRiskAutomator/README.md

 # Automation of Data Scraping

 ## Description
+This project was developed as the final assignment for my "Programming for Networking and Cybersecurity" class.
-This project automates the process of data scraping, risk evaluation, notification, and reporting for a company facing potential data exposure incidents.
-The script performs the following tasks:
+It automates critical processes such as data scraping, risk evaluation, notification, and reporting to help a company manage potential data exposure incidents effectively.
+The script performs the following key tasks:

 ### 1. Scrape Employee Data (Web Scraping)
 The `scrape_employee_data` function: